jstetich/LCWMD_Monitoring/Derived_Data/Data_Notes.md

 # Data Files in This Folder
-1.  **Sonde_Data.csv**  --  (Omitted from Github Repository because of its size) COntains raw data assembled from original Excel files.
+1.  **Sonde_Data.csv**  --  (Omitted from Github Repository because of its size) Contains raw data assembled from original Excel files.
 See code in
 #    *Import_Data.Rmd*  for details.
 2.  **Daily_Data.csv**   -- Daily summaries (min, max, median, mean, sd, IQr, n) derived from *Sonde_Data.csv*.
 This is the version of the sonde data we principally